 Study area descriptions/descriptor:

-Sierra Nevada (Andalusia, SE Spain), is a mountainous region with an altitudinal range between 860 m and 3482 m a.s.l. which covers more than 2000 km2 (Figure 1 a, b).
+Sierra Nevada (Andalusia, SE Spain), a mountainous region with an altitudinal range between 860 m and 3482 m a.s.l., covers more than 2000 km2 (Figure 1 a, b).
 The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought (July-August).
 The annual average temperature decreases in altitude from 12-16ºC below 1500 m to 0ºC above 3000 m a.s.l., and the annual average precipitation is about 600 mm.
 Additionally, the complex orography of the mountains causes strong climatic contrasts between the sunny, dry south-facing slopes and the shaded, wetter north-facing slopes.
 Annual precipitation ranges from less than 250 mm in the lowest parts of the mountain range to more than 700 mm in the summit areas.
 Winter precipitation is mainly in the form of snow above 2000 m of altitude.
 The Sierra Nevada mountain range hosts a high number of endemic plant species (c.
-80; Lorite et al. 2007) for a total of 2,100 species of vascular plants (25% and 20% of Spanish and European flora, respectively), being considered one of the most important biodiversity hotspots in the Mediterranean region (Blanca 1996; Blanca et al. 1998; Cañadas et al. 2014).
+80; Lorite et al. 2007) for a total of 2,100 species of vascular plants (25% and 20% of Spanish and European flora, respectively), and it is thus considered one of the most important biodiversity hotspots in the Mediterranean region (Blanca 1996; Blanca et al. 1998; Cañadas et al. 2014).

-This mountain range has several legal protections: Biosphere Reserve MAB Committee UNESCO; Special Protection Area and Site of Community Importance (Natura 2000 network); and National Park.
+This mountain range has several types of legal protection: Biosphere Reserve MAB Committee UNESCO; Special Protection Area and Site of Community Importance (Natura 2000 network); and National Park.
 The area includes 61 municipalities with more than 90,000 inhabitants.
 The main economic activities are agriculture, tourism, cattle raising, beekeeping, mining, and skiing (Bonet et al. 2010).

 Design description: